dovis94/wellness_tracker/README.md

 ```daily_activity <- filter(daily_activity, TotalSteps > 100)```
 ```daily_calories <-  filter(daily_calories, Calories > 700)```
 ### Remove Outliers
-There were some outliers in each dataframe and I used the following code to filter them out.
+There were some outliers in each dataset and I used the following code to filter them out.
 ```calorie_outliers <- boxplot(daily_calories$Calories,plot=FALSE)$out```
 ```daily_calories <- daily_calories[-which(daily_calories$Calories %in% calorie_outliers),]```
 ```activity_outliers <- boxplot(daily_activity$TotalSteps, plot=FALSE)$out```
 ```daily_activity<- daily_activity[-which(daily_activity$TotalSteps %in% activity_outliers),]```
 ### Align Column Names
-In order to merge the two dataframes together smoothly, I changed the column name for the dates to be identical.
+In order to merge the two datasets together smoothly, I changed the column name for the dates so they will be identical.
 ```daily_calories <- rename(daily_calories,ActivityDate=ActivityDay)```
 ### Merge Files
 I then combined the two dataframes.